 canker sore that is large or extremely painful or if it lasts for a long time

-There is no definite cause behind mouth ulcers.
-However, certain factors and/or triggers have been identified.
-These include:
+definite cause behind mouth ulcers.
+However, certain factors and triggers have

-- minor injury to mouth from dental work, hard
+- minor mouth injury from dental work, hard

 - toothpastes and mouth rinses that contain

-strawberries, citrus, and pineapples and other trigger foods like chocolate
+strawberries, citrus, and pineapples, and other trigger foods like chocolate

-- lack of essential vitamins like B-12, zinc, folate, and iron
+- lack of essential vitamins, especially B-12,

 - allergic response to mouth bacteria

-- hormonal influxes during menstruation
+- hormonal changes during menstruation

-- emotional stress
+- emotional stress or lack of sleep

 - bacterial, viral, or fungal infections